ax-va/JavaScript-Crash-Course-Morgan-2024/README.md

 This **JavaScript** programming crash course including an introduction to libraries **Tone.js** (for generating music) and **D3.js** (for visualising data interactively) is based on the book *"JavaScript Crash Course: A Hands-On, Project-Based Introduction to Programming"* by Nick Morgan published by No Starch Press in 2024.

-In addition to language syntax and code examples, these projects complete the course
+In addition to language syntax and code examples, the following projects complete the course:
 - the Pong game without and with OOP
 - a song for Tanya
 - a visualisation of the GitHub Search API